-The components of a VFD (Variable Frequency Drive) consists of two main sections – the power stage and control circuit.
-Previous videos on KEB’s YouTube page showed how the input rectifiers, DC bus capacitors, and output IGBTs sections of the power stage convert the AC line voltage to a Variable Voltage Variable Frequency (VVVF) AC output to the motor.
+The components of a VFD (Variable Frequency Drive) consist of two main sections – the power stage and the control circuit.
+Previous videos on KEB’s YouTube page show how the input rectifiers, DC bus capacitors, and output IGBTs sections of the power stage convert the AC line voltage to a Variable Voltage Variable Frequency (VVVF) AC output to the motor.
 In a previous lightboard video, we discuss the control circuit which handles logic and can be considered the brains of the drive.

 On KEB’s F5 drive, the control card has a few main components.
 The first is the internal connection to the power stage.
 This allows the control to tell the power side when and what to output to the motor.